wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.4.3 =
+* WordPress 3.7.1 compatibility checked and some minor fixes.

 = 2.4.2 =
 * Improvements: Added captcha filters to allow to use alternatives; replaced use of deprecated PHP function; new registration form filters added; new affiliate registration email filters added.